Alex-TLR/MLexamples/001_CreditCardFraudDetection/README.md

 |rbf SVM             | 0.999    | 0.978     | 0.600  | 0.744    | 0.766 | 293.95291  | 31               |
 |FCN model1          | 1.000    | 0.917     | 0.733  | 0.815    | 0.820 |            | 25               |

+Time consumption may differ for different runs and on different machines.
 MCC is Matthew's correlation coefficient.
 Results for Decision trees and Random forest may vary in different runs.
 Fully Connected Network model1 contains input layer with 29 nodes, wto hidden layers with 4 nodes and Relu activation and the output